Browse Topic: Drilling

 Air Brake Tubing and Tube Ftg Committee

-This SAE Recommended Practice provides a systematic method for the identification of single diameter drills.
+This SAE Recommended Practice provides a systematic method for the identification of multiple diameter cutting tools.
 It is intended to assist in the cataloging and supplying of these tools.
-NOTE 1— Caution must be taken when assigning codes for designators to prevent specifying drills that cannot be physically or economically manufactured.
-NOTE 2— In particular without limitation, SAE disclaims all responsibility for the accuracy or completeness of information contained within this report if the standards of this report are retrieved, combined, or used in connection with any software
+NOTE 1— Caution must be taken when assigning codes for designators to prevent specifying cutting tools that cannot be physically or economically manufactured.
+NOTE 2— In particular without limitation, SAE disclaims all responsibility for the accuracy or completeness of information contained within this report if the standards of this report are retrieved, combined, or used in connection with any software.

 Motor Vehicle Council